-The HERE RESTful Places API is a web service API that allows your applications to use the HERE Places service as available on here.com, billions of Nokia phones and a huge variety of other applications.
+The HERE Places API is a web service that allows your applications to use the HERE Places information and search facilities, as seen for example on wego.here.com .

 Additionally or alternatively to the explicit location context in the at and in parameter, an application can set implicit location contexts.
 If the application has a user-visible map it can send the viewport the user is currently looking at:

 If the application has access to the user's position, it can send this as well: